jetrom/jetrom/README.md

 Hi, I’m Jens.
 I'm a software developer and platform engineer :technologist:
-- 👀 I’m interested in Java :coffee: and other languages, such as Go :hamster: 🛠, Python :snake:, container 🐳 and Kubernetes ☸️, microservices, workflow engines.
+- 👀 I’m interested in Java :coffee: and other languages, such as Go :hamster: 🛠, Python :snake:, container :package:🐳 and Kubernetes ☸️, microservices, workflow engines.
-- 🌱 I’m currently delevoping for a k8s ☸️ platform and learning more about container 🐳 and Kubernetes ☸️, containerized applications .
+- 🌱 I’m currently delevoping for a k8s ☸️ platform and learning more about container and containerized applications :package: 🐳 and Kubernetes ☸️.

 <!-- - 📫 How to reach me ... -->